We are updating our website

 In undertaking the review, Resolution Life deemed it appropriate to include other types of products, such as life insurance (death cover), total & permanent disablement (TPD) and trauma cover, as well as income protection products.

-Your client will also continue to receive regular communications about their insurance from Resolution Life.
-Types of communication may include: a premium change letter, annual statement and/or payment due notice.
+Your client may receive further communications about their insurance from Resolution Life.
+Types of communication may include: an updated insurance schedule (showing policy details and a summary of their ongoing premiums), a premium change letter, annual statement and/or payment due notice.

 No. Your client’s cover is not affected and remains in place.